Starz-Codez/PY2A-Glock-19-Closed-Magwell-Remix/README.md

 Line Supports:10% (your choice of tree supports are fine)

 Suggest printing in PLA, PLA+ or ABS.
 PLA+ works best.
 Rear supports can be blocked out if desired.
 These are only recommended settings, adjust as needed.
-Frame should be printed rails down without raft on a clean bed.
+Frame should be printed rails down WITHOUT raft on a clean bed.
 Glass is the preferred medium to print on.
 Do not use frames that are warped or printed poorly.

 Slide lock spring insert is if you're having issues with your slide locking in place when in battery on the original model